fredmkatz/Literate/samples/LDMMeta.md

 - **abbreviatedName** - a short form of the component's name, used for cross references and improved readability. (*CamelName*)

 	***Default***: name
+  code: This is the OCL code for calculating the name
+  English: And thii is an english language rendering

+  constraint: this is the first constraint for name in Component
+  code: OCL for first constraint
+  english: English for first constraint
+  Severity: Harsh
+  Message: {name} is all wrong - first

+  constraint: this is the second constraint for name in Component
+  code: OCL for second constraint
+  english: English for second constraint
+  Severity: Harsh second
+  Message: {name} is all wrong - second

 	***Example***: "LDM" is the short form of "Literate Data Model".

 - **oneLiner** - A brief, one-line definition or description of the component, suitable for use in a descriptive table of contents. _(RichLine)_